Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/0-introduction.md

 Imagine that you work in the IT department for a major airline.
 The airline is concerned about the impact that flight delays are having on cost overruns and has asked you to have a look at the data to get a better handle on the problem.
 The data comes from a variety of data sources.
 It has been aggregated and provided to you in the form of comma-separated (CSV) files.
 As is often the case, the data is rather raw and will require some cleaning up to ensure accurate analysis.

-To meet the airline needs you will need to:
+To meet the airline's needs, you will need to:

-- Read and store structured data
+- Read data from CSV files and store it in data structures
 - Extract subsets of the data to focus on key information
-- Aggregate data from multiple CSV files into single data structures
 - Perform aggregations such as calculating the mean across multiple values
-- Create visualizations to gain further insights into flight data
+- Create visualizations to illustrate your conclusions

-Fortunately, Python has a number of features and libraries to make analyzing and manipulating data easy.
-Python itself has data structures you can use to store and manipulate data.
-Popular libraries such as [NumPy](https://www.numpy.org/), [Pandas](https://pandas.pydata.org/), and [Matplotlib](https://matplotlib.org/) extpand Python's power and make it a first-rate tool for handling data.
+Python has a number of features and libraries to make analyzing and manipulating data easy.
+Python itself has data structures that you can use to store and manipulate data.
+Popular libraries such as [NumPy](https://www.numpy.org/), [Pandas](https://pandas.pydata.org/), and [Matplotlib](https://matplotlib.org/) expand Python's power and make it the perfect tool for the job.

 ## Learning objectives